Kim Young-ok: Career

 In 1959, Kim joined the Chuncheon Broadcasting Station as an announcer through open recruitment.
 In 1960, She re-entered the CBS Christian Broadcasting Company as a voice actor for the 6th term.
 A year later, in 1961, she officially debuted as a voice actor for the 1st round of MBC Cultural Broadcasting, and in 1969 appeared in MBC TV drama for the first time.

 Kim Young-ok is one of Korea's representative actors who has been active without a hiatus since her debut.
 Currently, she is the oldest active actress in Korea.

+In August 2025, Kim launched a YouTube channel, which began with a video of her doing an internet challenge, and another announcing a fan signing event.